filecoin-project/FIPs/FIPS/fip-00xx.md

 #### Scale and limits

-The minimum of number of Sector Upgrade proofs that may be aggregated is 3 and maximum is 512.
+The minimum of number of Sector Update proofs that may be aggregated is 3, and the maximum is 512.

 #### Gas calculations

 Similar to existing PoRep gas charges, gas values are determined from empirical measurements of aggregate proof validation on representative hardware.

-Aggregate proofs must be generated for a power of two number of Groth16 proofs; because each Sector Upgrade proof contains sixteen Groth16 proofs, aggregated Sector Upgrade proofs are padded to contain the nearest power of two number of Groth16 proofs.
+Aggregate proofs must be generated for a power of two number of Groth16 proofs; because each Sector Update proof contains sixteen Groth16 proofs, aggregated Sector Update proofs are padded to contain the nearest power of two number of Groth16 proofs.
 See the "Proof scheme changes" section in [FIP-0013](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0013.md#proof-scheme-changes) for a discussion on aggregate proof padding.

-The gas cost of aggregate proof verification grows both linearly and step-wise in the number of Sector Upgrade proofs aggregated (counted prior to proof padding).
-The linear growth occurring for each Sector Upgrade proof aggregated and the step-wise growth occurs when the number of Groth16 proofs aggregated exceeds a power of two.
+The gas cost of aggregate proof verification grows both linearly and step-wise in the number of Sector Update proofs aggregated (counted prior to proof padding).
+The linear growth occurring for each Sector Update proof aggregated and the step-wise growth occurs when the number of Groth16 proofs aggregated exceeds a power of two.

-The gas table below associates ranges of aggregated Sector Upgrade proofs with their total step-wise gas cost.
-The total gas cost for verifying an aggregate proof of `n` Sector Upgrade proofs is the sum of `n`'s linear and step-wise gas costs: `n * gas_per_proof + gas_table(n)`.
+The gas table below associates ranges of aggregated Sector Update proofs with their total step-wise gas cost.
+The total gas cost for verifying an aggregate proof of `n` Sector Update proofs is the sum of `n`'s linear and step-wise gas costs: `n * gas_per_proof + gas_table(n)`.

 ##### 32 GiB Gas Cost

-Gas cost per Sector Upgrade proof aggregated: 80,000 gas
+Gas cost per Sector Update proof aggregated: 80,000 gas

-Total step-wise gas cost for ranges of Sector Upgrade proofs aggregated:
+Total step-wise gas cost for ranges of Sector Update proofs aggregated:

 | SnapDeals Proofs | Groth16 Proofs |    Gas     |
 |:----------------:|:--------------:|:----------:|